wdi-sg/project-1/README.md

 ### Key issues

 * **Setting the grid** There is a need to randomize the elements(sweets) that is insert into the grid.
-(Math.random may return lower value after a few run)

 * **Checking matching system** How do I check if there is match of three?
 Suggestion: to check all the possible "winning" condition.
 * **Removing elements(sweets)** After there is match of three, the system should remove the matching set from the grid.